tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 ## The meaning of MVC

-The meaning of MVC has changed over the years in such that MVC moved from a micro to a macro pattern. [^4]
+The meaning of MVC has changed over the years in such that MVC moved from a micro to a macro pattern. [^sandro]

 Most software developers that I encounter or interview have a different view on what MVC is then the original pattern, which is the view Robert Martin professes.
 The current most common view was probablycaused for a great deal by the rise of a lot MVC frameworks.
 These frameworks where/are very useful to get a simple application up and running very fast.
 But they also helped in transforming the meaning of MVC by labelling frameworks MVC when they don't really match the original definition.